 During one of motor halt, five Germans were spotted running in the woods forcing men to deploy, picking up their gear.
 The German leader from this little poor force waved a white flag and all of them surrendered.
-Lieutenant Schwarts (AAR Spelling) from Interrogation Team have taken personal charge and the situation was immediately under control.
+Lieutenant Schwarts (AAR Spelling) Interrogation Team have taken personal charge and the situation was immediately under control.
+(AAR Spelling)

 Technical 4 Louis E. Capdevielle from Service Company said: ”Had the leading German carrying the white flag been unfortunate enough to trip upon leaving the woods, there would have been five dead Germans.”

-When 315th’s Command Post was set up, Private First-Class Henry F. Jones yelled “Enemy” and all reached for their weapons.
-Private Jones noticed that the bushed had moved, after investigation it was found eight German paratroopers used as Infantry were flushed out.
+When 315th’s command post was set up, Private First-Class Henry F. Jones yelled “Enemy” and all reached for their weapons.
+Private Jones noticed that the bushed had moved, after investigation it was found eight German paratroopers used as infantry were flushed out.

-315th continued its road of advance still by motor and foot elements, it was the first to enter the town of Marines in the course of their Northeastern surge.
+315th continued its road of advance still by motor and foot elements, it was the first to enter the town of Marines in the course of their northeastern surge.
 It was the first time since the arrival in France maps were different.